JoonasKulmala/Linux-Server-course/Week 1/README.md

 ## Software licences

 Linux ecosystem is no stranger to the concepts of "free" and "open source", and the licences in each of my tested software reflect this.
 All 6 applications were operating under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) licence.
-What this means is that
+What this means is that each user is able to use, modify & share software with little limits or regulations, provided they keep track of changes in source files.
+It also ensures that further developed software must also release under the same licence.